elastic/elastic-package/docs/howto/add_package_readme.md

       ```
       Check http://url.com.test
       ```
+    - Requirements:
+        - It is needed to define a file with the links definitions.
+More information [in this section](#requirements)
 - `url <link_key> <link_text>`: this placeholder is replaced by the URL defined in the `links_table.csv` file and it creates a markdown link as `[link_text](url)`
     - Example of usage: